-Your doctor has requested an ultrasound to view and record the blood flow following your surgical graft procedure (bypassing diseased vessels with man-made material or healthy veins from your arms or legs).
+A bypass graft ultrasound views and records the blood flow following a surgical graft procedure (bypassing diseased vessels with man-made material or healthy veins from your arms or legs).
 Ultrasound is a procedure that uses sound waves to "see" inside your body.
-This procedure uses color to map the blood flow to the graft area and can identify blood clots, narrowing or blockage of the vessel causing pain or limping.
-At Cedars-Sinai Medical Center's S. Mark Taper Foundation Imaging Center, we have a specialized team of physicians, nurses and technologists who are experts in ultrasound radiology.
+This procedure uses sound waves to create a color map of the the blood flow to the graft area and can identify blood clots, narrowing or blockage of the vessel causing pain or limping.
+At the S. Mark Taper Foundation Imaging Center, we have a specialized team of physicians, nurses and technologists who are experts in ultrasound radiology.

 Before Your Exam

 - There is no preparation for this procedure.